timlabs/uscode/United States Code/TITLE 42-THE PUBLIC HEALTH AND WELFARE/CHAPTER 050-NATIONAL FLOOD INSURANCE/SUBCHAPTER II-ORGANIZATION AND ADMINISTRATION OF FLOOD INSURANCE PROGRAM/Part A-Industry Program With Federal Financial Assistance.md

   * The term "COASTAL Formula" means the formula established under subsection (b).

 * #### (3) Coastal State
-  * The term "coastal State" has the meaning given the term "coastal state" in section 1453 of title 16.
+  * The term "coastal State" has the meaning given the term "coastal state" in section 1453 of title 16, except that the term shall not apply with respect to a State or territory that has an operational wind and flood loss allocation system.

 * #### (4) Indeterminate loss
   * #### (A) In general